 Crowborough Arts supports the arts, and arts practitioners in our area.

-During the current COVID-19 outbreak, like so many other organisations, we have had to suspend our programme for the time being.
-However, we've decided to use this website to keep in touch, and to create a space for use as a showcase for our members' work.
+Last spring, at the beginning of the pandemic, we decided to use this website to keep in touch, and to create a space for use as a showcase for our members' work.
 We're hoping of course to see a gradual return to our normal activities, but for now, we're still inviting and encouraging you to contribute - perhaps a new painting or photograph you'd like to share, a poem or maybe a short story.

 Get involved by emailing Gaye with your suggestions and ideas.
 In particular, if you'd like to be featured as an artist, with a picture of you or your work, and would be willing to give a short telephone interview, we'd love to hear from you.